KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 === Read this section but don't do it ====

+If you load the data correctly (by specifying the data type for each column) then you won't have to coerce values.
+Getting it right from the beginning is cleaner and simpler.
+But it is nice to know that you have this option, in case you get handed a data frame where the data types are not quite right.

 > ## Tip: coercion isn't limited to data frames
 >
 > While we are going to address coercion in the context of data frames